dotnet/csharplang/proposals/expand-ref.md

     scoped Span<int> local1 = p1;
     scoped Span<int> local2 = p2;

-    // Okay: however the safe-to-escape here is current parameter X, not
+    // Okay: however the safe-to-escape here is current parameter N, not
     // current method so this could cause a bit of confusion later on Span<int> local3 = p1;
     Span<int> local4 = p2;